Last updated on September 1st, 2019 at 07:08 am

 This POS is designed for convenience stores, grocery stores and liquor stores.
 Rather than running off a cloud-based system and making monthly payments, with CRE you make a one-time purchase and it runs from the internet.

 So, while the initial price tag may look really expensive, in the long run you’re saving money because you’re not making monthly payments.
-CRE has lots of equipment options that are great for convenience stores, such as: digital scales, touch screen monitors and bar-code scanners.
-There are also loss prevention features that help to keep employees more accountable and to reduce theft.

 - An alternative to cloud-based systems with monthly payments